FluentValidation/FluentValidation/.github/README.md

 [Full Documentation](https://fluentvalidation.net)

-A small validation library for .NET that uses a fluent interface and lambda expressions for building validation rules.
+A validation library for .NET that uses a fluent interface and lambda expressions for building strongly-typed validation rules.

 ---
 ### Supporting the project